tiianhk/timbremetrics/README.md

 # Timbre Metrics

-Measure how well your model’s audio embeddings match human timbre perception using 21 published datasets with audio files and pairwise dissimilarity ratings (color-coded in the figure below).
+Measure how well your model’s audio embeddings match human timbre perception using 21 published datasets with audio files and pairwise dissimilarity ratings (color-coded in the three examples below).

 ![Dissimilarities between audio stimuli judged by humans](assets/true_dissim.png)